razyneko/url-shortener-go-fiber-redis/README.md

-Sure!
-Here’s a sample `README.md` for the project you provided:

----

 # URL Shortener - Go, Fiber, Redis

 A simple URL shortener built with **Go**, **Fiber**, and **Redis** for fast and efficient URL shortening.
 This project provides a RESTful API to shorten URLs and retrieve the original URL using the shortened link.